-Explorers, rejoice!
-The historic Point Bonita Lighthouse, situated on a picturesque outcropping of land in Marin, has officially reopened to the public after 2 years of renovations.
-Visitors can once again enter the structure from 12:30-3:30pm Friday through Monday for a totally unique trip back in time.
+There’s nothing quite like the historic Point Bonita Lighthouse, situated on a picturesque outcropping of land in Marin, officially opened to the public in March of 2022 after 2 years of renovations.
+Visitors can enter the structure from 12:30-3:30pm Friday through Monday for a totally unique trip back in time.

 Point Bonita Lighthouse was built in 1855 in response to the influx of people from the California Gold Rush.
 Several lighthouses went up in quick succession, including at Alcatraz and Fort Point.
 Point Bonita’s lighthouse was the 3rd lighthouse constructed on the west coast, positioned at a low elevation so as to cut through the fog.

-To this day, Point Bonita continues to be an active lighthouse operated by the US Coast Guard.
-It uses a historic Fresnel lens to refract the beam of light, as well as several others.
+To this day, Point Bonita continues to be an active lighthouse operated by the US Coast Guard and uses a historic Fresnel lens to refract the beam of light.
 Lighthouses have different light patterns so as to be more easily differentiated – Point Bonita’s is on for 3 seconds, off for 1.
 It also uses an electric fog horn for days with low visibility, which sends 2 blasts every 30 seconds.